-Note: This module serves as a core component of the accredited Biomedical Sciences MSc degree programme offered by the School of Medical and Health Sciences.
-It is aimed at individuals with a background in cellular pathology who are currently practising and seeking career advancement.
-As such, this module will not include laboratory practical elements.
-Students who lack the appropriate prerequisite background knowledge may find the module's content and assessments to be challenging.
+Note: This module serves as a core component of the accredited Biomedical Sciences BSc degree programmes offered by the School of Medical and Health Sciences.
+Students who lack the appropriate prerequisite background knowledge of human physiology and anatomy, may find the module content and assessments challenging.

-- Critically discuss the role of cellular and molecular pathology in identifying neoplastic conditions.
+- Evaluate the role of cellular pathology in patient management.